5 Essential Cybersecurity Steps Every SME & Charity Should Take.

 • Review connected devices from time to time and remove any that shouldn’t be there.

 You don’t need an IT department to take cybersecurity seriously.
-These four simple practices, strong passwords, MFA, regular updates, and secure Wi-Fi build a solid foundation for you to start protecting your data, your customers, and your business.
+These five simple practices, strong passwords, MFA, regular updates, secure Wi-Fi and awareness training build a solid foundation for you to start protecting your data, your customers, and your business.

 Need help implementing these steps across your team?
 We'd be happy to support you.